Olutobz/Java-Explore/README.md

 # JavaExplore
-Exploring some advance concepts in java
+Exploring some advance concepts in java uses mvc-architecture.

 # Technologies & Concepts Used
 - MVC - Architecture